Umuzi-org/ACN-syllabus/content/topics/clean-code/python/_index.md

 PEP 257 describes good docstring conventions.
 Note that most importantly, the """ that ends a multiline docstring should be on a line by itself:

-## Naming Conventions

-The naming conventions of Python's library are a bit of a mess, so we'll never get this completely consistent -- nevertheless, here are the currently recommended naming standards.
-New modules and packages (including third party frameworks) should be written to these standards, but where an existing library has a different style, internal consistency is preferred.

-### Class Names

-Class names should normally use the `CapitalizedWords` convention.
-The naming convention for functions may be used instead in cases where the interface is documented and used primarily as a callable.
-Note that there is a separate convention for builtin names: most builtin names are single words (or two words run together), with the `CapitalizedWords` convention used only for exception names and builtin constants.

-### Package and Module Names

-Python packages should have short, all-`lowercase` names, although the use of \_underscores\_ is discouraged.
-When an extension module written in C or C++ has an accompanying Python module that provides a higher level (e.g. more object oriented) interface, the C/C++ module has a leading underscore (e.g. \_socket).

-### Function and Variable Names

-Function names should be `lowercase`, with words separated by underscores as necessary to improve readability.
-Variable names follow the same convention as function names.
-`mixedCase` is allowed only in contexts where that's already the prevailing style (e.g. `threading.py`), to retain backwards compatibility.

-### Constants

-Constants are usually defined on a module level and written in `UPPERCASE` with underscores separating words.
-Examples include `MAX_OVERFLOW` and `TOTAL`.

-### Names to Avoid

-Never use the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single character variable names.
-In some fonts, these characters are indistinguishable from the numerals one and zero.
-When tempted to use 'l', use 'L' instead.

-## Comments

-### Block Comments

-Block comments generally apply to some (or all) code that follows them, and are indented to the same level as that code.
-Each line of a block comment starts with a `#` and a single space (unless it is indented text inside the comment).
-Paragraphs inside a block comment are separated by a line containing a single `#`.

-### Inline Comments

-Use inline comments sparingly.

-An inline comment is a comment on the same line as a statement.
-Inline comments should be separated by at least two spaces from the statement.
-They should start with a # and a single space.
-Inline comments are unnecessary and in fact distracting if they state the obvious.
-Don't do this:

-    x = x + 1                 # Increment x

-But sometimes, this is useful:

-    x = x + 1                 # Compensate for border

 ### Documentation Strings